 Will the insurance companies listed give me the cheapest price for travel insurance?

-It's important to bear in mind that these will not necessarily be the cheapest option if you have a medical condition.
-For example: Which? only included policies with a minimum of £2m medical cover, £1,500 of cover for baggage and personal items, £1m of liability cover, and some provision for cancellation.
+It's important to bear in mind that these will not necessarily be the cheapest options if you have a medical condition.

 At Bought By Many we believe all people deserve fairer insurance.
-That's why we've created groups for people with specific needs to join so we can negotiate better rates.
+That's why we've created groups for people with specific needs so we can negotiate better rates.

-Our members have access to exclusive discounts on a range of travel policies for medical conditions including High Blood Pressure, Diabetes, Breast Cancer, and Heart Disease.
-Click on the groups to learn more and join them for free.
+Our members have access to exclusive discounts on a range of travel policies for medical conditions including High Blood Pressure, Diabetes, Cancer, and Heart Disease.
+Click on the group names to learn more and join them for free.

 Is honesty the best policy when it comes to getting travel insurance with medical conditions?

-The insurance industry is tough on those with medical conditions, particularly so in Travel Insurance where a medical condition means higher costs.
-It’s frustrating because a traveller displaying deep honesty and declaring every medical detail about themselves is ‘rewarded’ by the insurer with a hefty premium hike to cover potential medical costs.
+The insurance industry is tough on those with medical conditions, particularly so in travel insurance, as a medical condition means higher costs.
+It’s frustrating because travellers who are honest and declare every medical detail often face hefty premiums to cover potential medical costs.

 This creates a temptation to keep medical information secret and not declare conditions when buying.
-After all, no declaration means no price hike.
-However, if a claim arises and the insurer discovers the condition when investigating the claim, they will deny payment on the grounds that the traveller was not fully honest when they bought.
+However, if a claim arises and the insurer discovers the condition when investigating the claim, they may deny payment on the grounds that the traveller was not fully honest when they bought.
 Unfair as it is, there is little argument against this because the insurer specifies the rules and the traveller agrees to those rules when they buy the insurance policy.